How to have an enjoyable time in the colonial city of Merida Yucatan

 Things to do in Merida Yucatan

 Merida Yucatan is one of the destinations in the Yucatan Peninsula not to be missed.
 This large city has a lot to offer guest.
 Everything from museums, colonial architecture, Mayan history, ruins, shopping and great food can be found in Merida.
-Here is our guide for the first time visitor for the best things to do in Merida Yucatan.
+Here is our guide for the first-time visitor for the best things to do in Merida Yucatan.

 Merida was founded in 1542 and named after a city in Spain.
 Today it is the largest city in the Yucatan Peninsula and the capital of the State of Yucatan.
 There are about one million residents in the city of Merida.

 In recent years there has been an influx of people moving the Merida Yucatan to buy old colonial buildings to restore them.
-This has helped create a renaissance of the cities colonial past.
+This has helped create a renaissance of the city’s colonial past.
 Visiting Merida gives a contrast to the other side of the Peninsula which offers large resorts, a modern feel, more mass tourism and Caribbean beaches.

 There is a considerably different feel to tourism in Merida compared to Quintana Roo state.
 Merida appeals more to tourist looking for cultural events and activities and to more independent travelers.
 We hope you get to explore this fascinating city and with our guide you get to see some of the highlights.